neupanebijen/pioneer-backend/README.md

 - Enhanced UI/UX skills with animations using Framer Motion and responsive design with Styled-Components.

-- Gained experience with Git workflows, version control, and deploying production-ready applications.
+- Learned to use and manage file system.

 ---